tliron/exceptional-c-exceptions/README.md

 Note that if your function has no arguments, you must use `WITH_EXCEPTIONS_VOID` and `CALL_WITH_EXCEPTIONS_VOID` variants.
 This is due to limitations of C macros.

-We don't think this function decorator stuff is too awful, but it definitely is a little strange.
+We don't think this function decorator stuff is too awful, but it definitely seem a bit strange.
 The good thing about this requirement is that the compiler will notify you if you're calling such functions without `CALL_WITH_EXCEPTIONS`.
-You will also get an error if you try to use `throw` in a function that doesn't have `WITH_EXCEPTIONS` (or not in a `with_exceptions` section).
-This ensures that the semantics are always adhered to.
+You will likewise get an error if you try to use `throw` in a function that doesn't have `WITH_EXCEPTIONS` (or not in a `with_exceptions` section).
+This ensures that the semantics are always adhered to, and that you can look at code and clearly see which functions are capable of throwing exceptions.

 Once again, if you find this syntax too cumbersome, we happily refer you to the alternative libraries mentioned below!